-Whipped Coffee (AKA Dalgona Coffee) is the South Korean drink made from instant coffee and sugar that’s taken Instagram and TikTok by storm.
-It’s fluffy, airy, cloud-like, and will keep you going all day.
+Dalgona Coffee is the South Korean drink made from instant coffee and sugar that’s taken Instagram and TikTok by storm.
+This whipped coffee recipe is fluffy, airy, cloud-like, and will keep you going all day.

 WHAT IS WHIPPED COFFEE?

 Basically an opposite-latte, whipped coffee is served by spooning an aerated, creamy coffee mixture over milk and then stirring it all together.
-You can make it with cold or hot milk, and the end result is a sweet, strongly coffee-forward drink that’s incredibly creamy and almost milkshake-like.
+You can make it with cold or hot milk (though cold milk is much more popular) and the end result is a sweet, strongly coffee-forward drink that’s incredibly creamy and almost milkshake-like.

 WHERE’D THE NAME “DALGONA COFFEE” COME FROM?

 Whipped coffee rose to viral popularity under the name Dalgona Coffee in South Korea amidst the 2019-2020 lockdown and social distancing.
 As more people turned to social media as their main form of entertainment, videos of whipping together a pretty (and satisfying) coffee using simple ingredients took off!